Skip to main content

 ETLs can be easily implemented in Windmill using its integration with Polars and DuckDB for facilitate working with tabular data.
 In this case, you don't need to manually interact with the S3 bucket, Polars/DuckDB does it natively and in a efficient way.
 Reading and Writing datasets to S3 can be done seamlessly.

-Learn more about it in the Data Pipelines section.
+Learn more about it in the Data pipelines section.

 Instance object storage

-Under Enterprise Edition, Instance object storage offers advanced features to enhance performance and scalability at the instance level.
+Under Enterprise Edition, instance object storage offers advanced features to enhance performance and scalability at the instance level.
 This integration is separate from the Workspace object storage and provides solutions for large-scale log management and distributed dependency caching.

 S3/Azure for Python/Go cache &amp; large logs

-Large logs management with S3
+Large job logs management

 To optimize log storage and performance, Windmill leverages S3 for log management.
 This approach minimizes database load by treating the database as a temporary buffer for up to 5000 characters of logs per job.